 What Is a Money Market Account?

-A money market account is a savings deposit account that allows you to earn interest on your money.
-Some banks also refer to their money market accounts as savings accounts.
-You can open a money market account through your bank, and, like checking accounts, deposits in a FDIC-member bank are insured up to FDIC limits.
-There are many advantages to opening a money market account and some restrictions you’ll want to be mindful of.
+A money market account is a type of deposit account that lets you earn interest on your money.
+Some banks may also refer to their money market accounts as savings accounts.
+In general, however, you can open a money market account through your bank, and it may offer some similar features to checking accounts, such as check writing.
+There are some advantages to opening a money market account and some restrictions you’ll want to be mindful of.

 Let’s look at how money market accounts work, as well as some of the pros and cons of having a money market account.